Digital Transformation Agency: Commonwealth Digital and ICT Investment Oversight Framework

 The Australian Government Architecture – a key part of the Investment Oversight Framework – consists of strategies, policies, standards and designs that encourage standardisation, reuse of technologies and platforms, and effective design of, and investment, in modern digital capabilities across government.

 History

 The DTA’s predecessor is the Digital Transformation Office, which was formed on 23 January 2015.
 The Office was in charge of digitising and managing various government services.
 It was primarily responsible for managing the myGov website and app.
-On 14 October 2016 it was renamed the Digital Transformation Agency.
+On 14 October 2016, it was renamed the Digital Transformation Agency.

-The DTA has been responsible for the management and maintenance of several different whole-of-government platforms, including:
+The DTA has been an integral influencer in shaping several different whole-of-government platforms, including: